ephysians/API-PRODUCT-CARD/README.md

 ##           INSTALLATION
 To run the product-card locally, follow these steps:

-1. Clone the repository:
-Copy code   [ git clone https://github.com/ephysians/product-card.git ]
+1. Clone the repository: Copy code  "git clone https://github.com/ephysians/product-card.git"
-2. Navigate to the project directory: Copy code [ cd product-card ]
+2. Navigate to the project directory: Copy code "cd product-card"
 3. Open the index.html file in your preferred web browser.

 ##             USAGE